ShadowHD33RUS/TwoPlayersReaction/README.md

 You can use your own sound, just create `sound` folder in the root and put souds files to it whith names `blue.mp3` and `red.mp3`.
 You can use `.mp3`, `.ogg` or `.wav` files.

-Demo is available on http://dev.shadowhd.ru/TwoPlayersReaction/
+Demo is available on http://dev.shadowhd.ru/TwoPlayersReaction/ (Attention: loud sounds)

 ---